Search This Blog

 Although I’m not a pearl lover the pearl factory amazed me.
 The pearls were absolutely beautiful.
 The sales girl did an excellent job doing demo for me and my fellow tourists on how they get pearls using an oyster pearl.
 Make a guess how many pearl inside?
 It was a lot, around 10 to 15 pieces of pearls depend on the oyster pearl size.

-She taught us how to know the real pearl, she showed us a real and a plastic pearl, and I guess right a real pearl gives you a pearl powder when u rub them together (thanks to Google) but a plastic pearl does not, but a very slippery outcome.
+She taught us how to identify a real pearl versus a plastic pearl by demonstrating that a real pearl gives you pearl powder when you rub two of them together but a plastic pearl does not, but a very slippery outcome.

 Temple of Heaven

-Seeing the locals here is one of the great things about park.
-You will find some talented musicians singing and playing folk songs or dancing to music blaring from small portable speaker systems.
+Seeing the locals here is one of the great things about the park.
+You will find some talented musicians singing and playing folk songs, or dancing to music blaring from small portable speaker systems.

-Carol told me that the temple of heaven front architecture represents earth and big pool on the right was sacrificing area during ancient times (don’t know what’s the mystery of that pool and I don’t want to know).
+Carol told me that the temple of heaven front architecture represents earth and big pool on the right was sacrificing area during ancient times.

 Tea House

-For those tea drinkers (wish I am but I'm not), this house will make you appreciate the real goodness of tea taste and help you to learn the benefits of tea that is right for you and good for your health, well as there were free samples to taste I did try types of tea, jasmine, oolong, green tea, and black tea.
-I enjoyed the taste of Oolong tea, it was so smooth and taste sweeter on your mouth after a sip.
-Unfortunately camera is not allowed inside so I took photos outside the tea house.
+For those tea drinkers, this house will make you appreciate the real goodness of tea and will let you learn the benefits that is right for you and good for your health,there were free samples to taste I tried tea, jasmine, oolong, green tea, and black tea.
+I enjoyed the taste of Oolong tea, it was so smooth and sweeter after a sip or two.
+Unfortunately cameras are not allowed, so I took photos outside the tea house.

-After visiting tea house she sends me back to my hotel didn’t notice the time was 4:00pm I was completely tired.
-I rested an hour to wait Scott from work also to get ready again for my dinner and to take more photos.
+After visiting tea house she returned me back to my hotel and notice the time was 4:00pm, explaining why I was so completely tired.
+I rested an hour to get ready again for my dinner and to take more photos.

 Alien Street

-We visited a weird place called “Alien Street”, well sounds very weird that makes me smile.
-We checked the place after having dinner but unfortunately we did not see anything weird (it was just a street name and shopping malls) except people staring at us lol....so we sat down and grabbed some coffee and went back to hotel.
+We visited a weird place called “Alien Street”, well sounds very weird and the name makes me smile.
+We checked the place after having dinner, but unfortunately we did not see anything weird (it was just a street name and shopping malls) except people staring at us tourists, LOL....So we sat down and grabbed some coffee and later returned back to hotel.

-The following morning (my 3rd day) I was completely excited about my trip, and to meet my new tour guide, Andy.
-Unfortunately it wasn’t Carol because they shift every day.
+The following morning (my 3rd day) I was very excited about my trip.
 Today I had 4 destination to check out, 1st is “The Great Wall”, 2nd Jade Factory, 3rd Ming Tomb and lastly the Silk Factory.

-I was dreaming to see great wall since I was 9 yrs old learning history around the world, so this time I’m like a child, very excited to see the wall.
-It was about 1 ½ hour from my hotel, smiling with the 4 Bulgarian people looking at me, (sorry they don’t speak English, even the tourist guide was having a problem talking to them, so I smiled to Andy and said keep talking with sign language,(he laugh) but they are nice people I like them :)
+I have been dreaming about seeing the Great Wall since I was 9 yrs old and learning world history.
+So this time I’m like a child, very excited to see the wall.
+It was about 1 ½ hour from my hotel, smiling with the 4 Bulgarian people looking at me.

-When we reached Great Wall, it was very cold (-2) and windy, well there is no snow, but saw a bunches of frozen ice on the road.
-Andy told everyone to take the rail going up to the great wall for safety; it was about a few minutes to go up, when we reached there I was amazed when i saw the wall (thought that it was made of bricks or hallow blocks) it was made of crafted stones!!!
+It was very cold (-2) and windy when we reached the Great Wall.
+My tour guide told everyone to hold hand-rail going up to the Great Wall for safety; it takes a few minutes to go up but it is worth the walk.
+After we reached the top I was amazed at what I saw (for the longest time I thought that it was made of bricks or hallow blocks) ...the wall is made of crafted stones!!!

-Imagine lives sacrificed there to build the wall, people work 16hours a day without any sufficient food and water,generation by generation who wasted their life just to build the wall to protect their countrymen...
+Imagine the lives sacrificed to build the wall, people worked 16 hours a day without sufficient food or water, generation by generation wasted their lives to build the wall that protected their countrymen.
 It has been estimated that somewhere in the range of 2 to 3 million Chinese died as part of the centuries-long project of building the wall.
-It was saddened that makes my tears fall down...

-After 2hours walking on top of great wall taking some photos while freezing, I bow down my head on the corner and spend a few minutes prayer for the people buried there.
+After 2 hours walking on top of Great Wall and taking some photos while freezing, I bowed down my head at the corner and spent a few minutes of prayer for the people who died there.
 “Prayer as a priceless gift appreciation”

 Jade Factory

-As we are prepared to see the 2nd place called “Jade Factory” my tour guide was giving some ideas about jade, as I thought jade was only green color, well I was so wrong, jade consist variety of colors, most emperors love jade they believe that jade represents long life, good health and beauty.
-Also that jade reflex your behavior identity, most Chinese people knows about it.
-The clearer jade you wore the purer heart you have....
-(That’s what they said)
+As we are prepared to see the 2nd place, called “Jade Factory”, my tour guide was sharing things about jade.
+I had always thought jade was only green colour, but I was wrong.
+Jade consists of a variety of colours.
+Most emperors loved jade as they believed that jade represented long life, good health and beauty.
+Also that jade reflected your behaviour identity, most Chinese people know about this belief.
+The clearer the jade you wore the purer heart you have.

-Take note believe it or not the subjects on this photos are made of pure jade, if you seen that the white wall on the middle is just ordinary wall, nope you were absolutely wrong; those are white, yellow and green jade.
+If you think that the white wall in the middle is ordinary wall, nope you are wrong; this is white, yellow and green jade.

 Green Jade